- For Students

 Rethinking Chineseness: Translational Sinophone Identities in the Nanyang Literary World .
 Amherst, NY: Cambria Press (Sinophone World Series), 2013.

-“Sinopop: The Case of Namewee/Wee Meng Chee’s Popular Music” Sinoglossia.
+“Sinopop: The Case of Namewee/Wee Meng Chee’s Popular Music.”
+Sinoglossia.
 Eds.
 Andrea Bachner, Howard Chiang, and Yu-lin Lee.
 Hong Kong: Hong Kong University Press.
-(Under Review)
+(Forthcoming)

 “Transcultural Adaptation of the Unknown Woman: Chronotope and Transtextuality in the Repositioning of the Female Subject in Xu Jinglei’s A Letter From an Unknown Woman.”
 Gender and Chinese Cinema: New Interventions.
 Eds.
 Mary Anne Doane and Lingzhen Wang.
 New York: Columbia University Press.
 (Forthcoming)